OUR STORY

 1954

-The burlap business continued to thrive in the potato, bean and peanut industries, and for export sugar and USDA export flour bags.
-In 1975, the company purchased one of its competitors, Valley Bag & Supply in East Grand Forks, MN.
-They were a warehouse and distributor of textile bags, paper bags and boxes to the agricultural industry throughout the Dakotas and Minnesota as well as providing custom prints on finished bags using a hand fed press.
+The burlap business, meanwhile, thrived in the potato, bean, and peanut industries, as well as for export sugar and USDA export flour bags.
+In 1975, the company acquired one of its competitors, Valley Bag & Supply in East Grand Forks, MN.
+Valley was a warehouse and distributor of textile bags, paper bags, and boxes to the agricultural industry throughout the Dakotas and Minnesota, and also provided custom printing on finished bags using a hand-fed press.
 At their peak, Central/Valley employed over 200 people.
-In December 1982, Chris Klimek joined the company after leaving Macy’s Midwest Division to assist the sales departments of Central and Valley with the growing demand for multiwall bags.
-Over the years that followed, several product lines were added to the company as packaging evolved into plastics, both polyethylene and woven polypropylene.

 1988